Article contents

 The aim of an active fund is often to beat a comparable index fund, which is called ‘beating the market’.
 Why?
 Well index funds track the market (such as the UK stock market), so it acts as a baseline to compare against.

-A lot of active funds do not beat the market, so don’t be fooled into thinking that humans are better!
+However, a lot of active funds do not beat the market, so don’t be fooled into thinking that humans are always better!
 Often the best strategy is to invest in a passive index fund and benefit from lower costs too.

 By the way, you’ll see the management fees that all funds charge on something called the key investor information document (KIID) – which is a brief summary of the fund, what it’s investing in and how it’s performed in the past.